A lot of Italians still smoke. In fact, smoking in Italy is hardly taboo.

 Italy also makes it easy to smoke and keep smoking.
-The Tabacchi shops are still necessary for everyday errands, e.g., paying utility bills and buying bus tickets and passes.
+Tabacchi shops (those ubiquitous shops marked with a large “T”) are still necessary for everyday errands, e.g., paying utility bills and buying bus tickets and passes.
 Paying your phone bill?
 Why not buy some cigarettes while you’re at it?
 No one will bat an eye.

 Even though the air is smokier here, there is something refreshing about Italy’s nonchalance towards adults who smoke.
 There is very little social shame associated with smoking.